Atmosfear (series)

 Atmosfear (previously known as Nightmare in certain regions) is an Australian horror video board game series released in 1991 by Phillip Tanner and Brett Clements.

 Two years after the game's launch in 1991, the two millionth Nightmare board game was sold.
 Since then, three game expansions have been released.

 A major refresh to the series was released in 1995, titled The Harbingers, which sold above the industry's sales predictions in Australia and became one of the top-ten best-selling games in the United States and the United Kingdom within months of its release.

-The series was revived in 2004 with the release of The Gatekeeper, which included a DVD to replace the video cassette which, with the addition of a programmed 'randomizer', allows the creators to give a whole new game every time the DVD is played.
+The series was revived in 2004 with the release of The Gatekeeper, that included a DVD to replace the video cassette which, with the addition of a programmed 'randomizer', allows the creators to give a whole new game every time the DVD is played.
 A second DVD board game was released in 2006 entitled Khufu the Mummy, acting as a direct sequel.

 A new re-release of the 2004 game was released in 2019 with an app replacing the DVD.

-On November 12th, the company will be launching a reboot through Kickstarter.
+On November 12, 2021, a successful 30th anniversary reboot was launched through Kickstarter.

 Gameplay

 The object of the game is to collect six different coloured "Keystones" and thus beat the host.
-For most games in the series, the "Gatekeeper" is the host but in the 2006 game and three expansions for the original one other characters take the role of the host, introducing their own rules.
+For most games in the series, the "Gatekeeper" is the host, but in the 2006 game and the three expansions for the original one, other characters take the role of the host, introducing their own rules.
 To beat the host, the players must face their worst fear.
-If none of the players are able to win the game within the set time limit, the host is the winner.
+If none of the players are able to win within the set time limit, the host is the winner.

 A videotape, or in later games a DVD, is included with the game and acts as a game clock.
 The video stars the host of the game, who appears throughout the tape giving instructions to players.
-When a player has collected the Keystones, they can win the game by facing their earlier expressed "greatest fear", which is actually just a random event; if they are successful they win the game.
+When a player has collected the Keystones, they can win the game by facing their earlier expressed "greatest fear", which is actually just a random event; if they are successful, they win the game.